SiRyiS/generic_socialMedia/README.md

     python app.py
     ```

-3. By default you should be able to access the GraphQL endpoint at `http://localhost:5000/graphql`.
-Using the command line you can use a tool like `cURL` to execute queries and mutations.
+3. By default you should be able to access the graphQL endpoint at `http://localhost:5000/graphql`.
+Using the command line you can use a tool like `cURL` or whatever to execute queries and mutations.

 ## Project structure should look similar to this:

 - **app.py**: Flask application setup and endpoint definition.
 - **models.py**: SQLAlchemy model definitions.
-- **schema.py**: GraphQL schema definition.
+- **schema.py**: graphQL schema definition.
-- **populate_data.py**: Script to populate the database with sample data.
+- **populate_data.py**: script to populate the database with sample data.

 ## A few Example Queries
 - **Schema w/ Metadata**: